StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

 The class name can be anything but must inherit from `gdb.Command`.
 The rather complex `super()` line defines the actual command we want to use and registers everything with gdb.
 When we enter our command in gdb the `invoke()` method gets called.
 To make gsb aware of our class we create an instance of our class.

-We can load this into gdb and check our command got registered by checking the help.
+We can load this into gdb and check our command gets registered by checking the help.

 ```
 $ gdb -q